 About | Libba Phillips, The Intuitive Navigator

 I was a corporate professional.
 Logical.
 Skeptical.
 Not someone who talked to angels.
 When my sister Ashley disappeared in 1998, the world I thought I understood shifted underneath my feet.
 Law enforcement wouldn't file a report — it took four years before one was ever taken.
 We made our own flyers and stapled them to telephone poles like you would for a lost dog.
 The media wasn't interested — nobody wanted the story of a missing homeless drug addict with mental illness.
 She wasn't considered worthy of a police investigation, let alone a news segment.
 Door after door closed in our faces.
-It was in that desperate, impossible season that something unexpected began.
+In that desperate, impossible season, something unexpected began.

 A Journey of Divine Guidance